telvinzhong/Java-Database-Analytics/README.txt

 /Create
 Parameters: User
-Creates a user and saves it to the remote cloud repository.
+Creates a user and saves it to the remote cloud database repository.

 /User
 Parameters: None
 Returns a list of all users.

 /Update/{id}
-Parameters:User, id
+Parameters:id
-Updates a user with the given user information and user id.
+Updates a user with the given user id.

 /Delete/{id}
-Parameters:User, id
+Parameters:id
 Deletes the user with the given user id.

 /index